 Typically, I see the average VPN service host servers in 40-50 countries.
 IPVanish VPN has over 40,000 IP addresses on 1000+ servers hosted in more than 60 countries, so you won’t lack flexible server location options.

-As far as encryption is concerned, IPVanish VPN offers industry standard AES-256 encryption, which still cannot be cracked and is frequently used in highly demanding environments such as military applications.
+As far as encryption is concerned, it VPN offers industry standard AES-256 encryption, which still cannot be cracked and is frequently used in highly demanding environments such as military applications.

 Furthermore, I was thrilled to see that IPVanish VPN offers OpenVPN and L2TP/IPsec connections, though it does also offer PPTP.